 In addition to the global circulation patterns that you reviewed in the first part of this lab, six continental- and regional-scale forces work together to control weather and climate in your part of the country.
 These forces, called "Synoptic-scale drivers," each contribute to the weather that we experience on any given day, week, or month.
 The region of their influence can be several hundreds to thousands of kilometers wide covering large sections of the continents.
 They occur on a timescale of days to weeks.
 Think of these climate drivers as the ones that you see on your local weather forecast maps.
 The six major regional weather drivers are listed below.

-As you work through the weather drivers described below, refer each to your local region.
-Some questions to ask yourself: do you live near a coast, or are you inland; are you upwind or downwind of a mountainous region; and which type of air mass is over your region most often.
-Use the map (linked below) to help you record information as you work through these six factors.
-Build a list of the factors influencing your regional weather this week; number the list in order of size of influence (with 1 being the most influential).
-You will use this list, your maps, and charts, in a discussion of regional weather climate at the end of the activity.
+As you work through the weather drivers described below, refer to your local region for each.
+Some questions to ask yourself: Do you live near a coast, or are you inland?
+Are you upwind or downwind of a mountainous region?
+And which type of air mass is over your region most often?
+Use the map (linked below) to help you record information as you work through these six drivers.
+Build a list of the drivers influencing your regional weather this week; number the list in order of size of influence (with 1 being the most influential).
+You will use this list, your maps, and a chart in a discussion of regional weather climate at the end of the activity.

-- Click the link to access the maps that are located on this page USA maps.
-On the page that opens, scroll down the list of choices and print out the United States: Climate map.
+Click the link to access the United States: Climate map.
 (Note: your teacher may have already provided you with a copy of this map, in which case you do not need a second one.)

 Air masses are slow moving and relatively stable; they influence weather on a time scale of several days to a few weeks.
 As they move to a new region, they gradually are transformed by the characteristics of the new region.
 For example, an air mass that moves from the polar regions southward will gradually warm and lose its "punch."

-- First, learn about the classification scheme.
+Learn about the air mass classification scheme.
 The classification system is relatively simple: each air mass is represented by a two-letter classification scheme based on its moisture and temperature characteristics.
-This code tells its place of origin and type; the first letter: m (maritime) or c (continental), describes its moisture content.
-The second letter: E (Equatorial), T (Tropical), P (Polar), A (Arctic), gives you information about its temperature.
+This code tells its place of origin and type.
+The first letter in lowercase m (maritime) or c (continental) describes its moisture content.
+The second letter in uppercase E (Equatorial), T (Tropical), P (Polar), or A (Arctic) provides information about its temperature.

-- Finally, click on this link to see how a warm and cold air mass move across the United States and bring related weather patterns with them.
-Air masses and weather patterns.
+Finally, watch this satellite visualizations to see how warm and cold air masses move across the United States and bring related weather patterns with them.

 Fronts are boundaries between air masses.
 A front is described by the temperature of the incoming air mass; a cold front is the boundary before an advancing cold air mass, while a warm front is the boundary before an advancing warm air mass.
 Fronts separate air masses with differences in temperature and humidity.
 Warm fronts are shown on maps with red, semi-circular shapes; cold fronts are marked by blue triangles.
-For example, note the locations of the Arctic and Polar cold fronts on the graphic above.
-Cold fronts tend to move at faster rates than warm fronts; cold fronts move in a scale best measured with hours, while warm fronts are slower and are better measured by days.
-A cold front occurs when cold air advances into a region; a warm front occurs when warm air moves in.
+Cold fronts tend to move at faster rates than warm fronts; cold fronts move in a scale best measured by hours, while warm fronts are slower and are better measured by days.
 Often you will notice that the wind speed and direction change on either side of a front.
 Visit the National Weather Service's Current Surface Map to see what frontal boundaries there are today in the contiguous United States.

-See the animation, below, for a vision of how fronts move.
+Watch the two animations, below, for a view of how fronts move.
 The regular passage of warm and cold fronts dominate the weather and climate in most of the contiguous United States (the lower 48 states).
 The equatorial / polar regions to our South and North do not commonly experience fronts.

-View this animation: compare warm and cold fronts.
-Watch the animation several times.
+Watch the animations several times.
 While watching, note the the cloud patterns associated with each type of front.
-Become a cloud watcher; the changing clouds types over your head can help you to predict the weather for the next few hours (and days).
+Become a cloud watcher; the changing cloud types over your head can help you to predict the weather for the next few hours (and days).

 The size and shape of semi-permanent air pressure systems can change slightly from season to season, and year to year.
 They are influenced by oceanic conditions, such as El Niño and La Niña, as well as land surface types.

-Return to the Moving Heat Interactive to review the relationship between Hadley cells, wind patterns, and areas of semi-permanent high and low pressure.
+Return to the Moving Heat Interactive in Lab 3A to review the relationship between Hadley cells, wind patterns, and areas of semi-permanent high and low pressure.

 The atmosphere, like any fluid, is in constant motion.
 We sense this atmospheric motion as wind.
 Wind moves from areas of high pressure to areas of low pressure.
 At any given time, the centers of high and low pressure initiate the local and regional wind patterns.
 Except for the semi-permanent pressure systems, these centers of high and low pressure systems are constantly migrating around the Earth, giving us a never-ending variety of wind and weather patterns.

-Next, click the link to view an amazing wind map for the entire conterminous (lower 48 states).
-While watching the animated map, compare it with the High and Low pressure locations on the fronts map.
+Next, follow this link to view an amazing wind map for the entire conterminous (lower 48) United States.
+While watching the animated map, compare it with the High and Low pressure locations on the mixed surface analysis map.
 Adjust the windows so you can see both maps side-by-side, and then investigate how winds move from areas of high pressure to areas of low pressure, along the isobars isobars: a line connecting points of equal atmospheric pressure. of pressure (white lines on the fronts map).
 Also take note of the clockwise and counter-clockwise patterns around the highs and lows.
 Note: Be sure to compare maps from the same day and time.

-Where warm surface ocean currents are moving warm, equatorial water toward the poles, the air above tends to be warm, moist, and unstable, thus creating more turbulent and changeable weather.
-This occurs because the warm ocean water is evaporating and adding water vapor to the atmosphere.
+Where warm surface ocean currents are moving warm, equatorial water toward the poles, the air above tends to be warm, moist, and unstable.
+This creates more turbulent and changeable weather because the warm ocean water is evaporating and adding water vapor to the atmosphere.
 Generally, the eastern sides of continents are warmer than their western counterparts.
-The eastern seaboard of the United States is an example of a region with highly variable weather due to the influence of the warm Gulf Stream current.
+The eastern seaboard of the United States is an example of a region with highly turbulent and changeable weather due to the influence of the warm Gulf Stream current.